-With respect to health priorities, Croatia has allocated approx. a quarter billion EUR of the Cohesion envelope in order to increase the cost-efficiency of healthcare (also under TO 2, e-health).
+With respect to health priorities, Croatia has allocated approx. a quarter billion EUR of the Cohesion envelope in order to increase the cost-efficiency of healthcare (also under TO 2, e-Health).
 Investments from ERDF and ESF should be used complementary to achieve a shift from more to less resource-intensive hospital care, from hospital care to primary healthcare, and further on to home care and self-care.
 In some disciplines, such as mental healthcare and palliative care, there is a strong need to develop primary and community-level services, as health professionals with relevant specialty education are currently based almost exclusively in hospitals.
-The following interventions are planned: reorganization of hospital network in terms of merging the functions and development of day hospitals and day surgeries, improvement of services of selected primary healthcare providers with a view to the transition from hospital care to primary healthcare, investments in conjoint emergency medical wards in hospitals and establishing rapid sea emergency medical service.
-Investments under TO 2 connected with informatisation of healthcare (delivering e-healthcare solutions) are 100% in the function of reducing system costs and improving efficiency.
+The following interventions are planned: reorganisation of hospital network in terms of merging the functions and development of day hospitals and day surgeries, improvement of services of selected primary healthcare, investments in conjoint emergency medical wards in hospitals and establishing rapid sea emergency medical service.
+Investments under TO 2 connected with informatisation of healthcare (delivering e-Healthcare solutions) are 100% in the function of reducing system costs and improving efficiency.